dwilliams/dwilliams.github.io/posts/posting-from-solaris-7-on-sun-ultra-1-creator.rst

 or one of the older 32-bit SPARCstations to be my daily driver.
 I'd really like it to be the Sun 3/50, but a 68k processor and black and white graphics would make that machine a challenge to daily.

 ..
-Talk about getting the machines out of storage, cleaning, ordering RAM on flebay.
+Talk about getting the machines out of storage, cleaning, ordering RAM on fleBay.

 I have two of these Ultra 1 Creator machines.
 Until about three months ago, they were sitting in storage for almost 10 years.
 They've been bouncing from home to home to storage with me as a couple of the last survivors from a huge pile of Sun machines I used to have.
-Most of the machines were lost in a sad mistake of donating them to a local hackerspace, which then decided to trash them about a year later with out even asking if I wanted them back.
+Most of the machines were lost in a sad mistake of donating them to a local hackerspace, which then decided to trash them about a year later without even asking if I wanted them back.
+It's a huge problem with donating these days, so be wary.

 Now that these machines are out of storage, I wanted to get one nice enough to use as a daily driver for writing.
 It's too underpowered for surfing the internet in these modern days.
 The biggest issue being the amount of CPU required to